 Across the globe, health care policymakers face mounting pressure to lower costs while improving the quality and safety of care.
 The U.S. can learn a lot by examining other health systems, their performance in relation to ours, and their health care delivery and payment innovations.
-This site presents profiles of the health care systems in 18 countries.
-Download the full report.
+Explore this site to learn more about the health care systems in 19 countries.

 Health System Features